 Living with low vision can be difficult, but making your home more suited to your visual needs will make daily living easier.

-If you or a family member live with low vision or have been diagnosed with a sight-threatening eye condition, call Low Vision Of Colorado to schedule a low vision consultation today.
+If you or a family member live with low vision or have been diagnosed with a sight-threatening eye condition, call Low Vision Of Nebraska to schedule a low vision consultation today.

-Low Vision Of Colorado serves patients from Denver, Colorado Springs, Fort Collins, and Boulder, Nebraska and surrounding communities.
+Low Vision Of Nebraska serves patients from Denver, McCook, Colorado Springs, and , Nebraska and surrounding communities.

 - A: An individual is defined as having ‘low vision’ if their fully corrected vision is insufficient to do what you want to do.
 Fortunately, there's hope for those with low vision.
 A low vision eye doctor can offer vision aids and devices to maximize remaining vision.

 - A: Low vision aids are a combination of special lenses and devices that maximize any usable vision to help patients recognize faces, watch TV, read and carry out daily tasks.
 Common low vision aids include low vision glasses like microscopes, telescopes, filters and prisms.
 There are also electronic visual aids and optical magnifiers.